jewelsjacobs/jewelsjacobs.github.io/source/embed-video/index.markdown

 {% gist 5760251 %}

-If you can't get it right, just copy and paste that full code into your `index.jade` file and save it.
+If you can't get it right, just replace all of your current `index.jade` file code with the code above and save it.

 Now refresh your local site (at http://localhost:3000/) and you should see the embedded video.